slavkoss/fwphp/readme.md

 or git add fwphp\\ (or whatever git asks)  or git add -A  or git add index.html
 ### git commit -am "ver 8.1.0.0 mnu, msg, mkd FUNCTIONAL namespaces, CRUD PDO, pretty URL-s"
 We stored our project files within our system hard drive.
-If Cmder shows error  "fatal: unable to auto-detect email address" :
+If Cmder shows error  "fatal: unable to auto-detect email address" : see above git config...
 git config --global user.email "you@example.com"      and         git config --global user.name "Your Name"
 to set your account's default identity.
 Omit --global to set the identity only in this repository.
 ### git push -u origin master